Overview

 Defence is committed to ensuring the project meets the requirements of the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

-Under the EPBC Act, Defence referred the following planned works for the SRF-West Priority Infrastructure Works (EPBC Act referral 2024/10031):
+Under the EPBC Act, Defence referred the SRF – West Priority Infrastructure Works (EPBC Act referral 2024/10031) detailing planned works to the Department of Climate Change, Energy, Environment and Water (DCCEEW).

 - upgrade and install new maritime infrastructure including, pier and wharf improvements, mooring dolphin, new small vessel pontoons and berthing, and associated dredging works and piling.